mlanza/ai-literacy/301/02-bead-in-a-cup.md

 ## 👀 What’s Next

-So far, you’ve been the one holding the wrench.

-You chose the documents.
-You wrote the formatting rules.
-You issued the prompt.

-That work matters.
-It’s what made the AI useful — not because the model is guessing well, but because you shaped the moment so clearly that guessing wasn’t needed.

-**The goal isn’t to keep doing that manually forever.**

-The goal is to shift more of that work to the right — to let the system carry more of the memory, structure, and sequencing that you’ve been managing by hand.

-That’s the real promise of leaning right: not just passing artifacts into a prompt, but building an environment where the prompt itself becomes structural — where intelligence isn’t added at the end, but embedded throughout.
+We all know what it’s like to lean left.
+To bring in AI when we’re stuck, or when a task feels small and self-contained.
+We paste in a bit of context, talk through the shape of what we want, maybe try a few rewrites.
+The help is real — but so is the overhead.

+Because unless we’ve already laid the groundwork, even a smart assist becomes a manual job.
+We spend time gathering references, restating what we know, walking the model through constraints we’re holding in our heads.
+It can feel more like narrating than collaborating.

+So we don’t do it often.
+We stick to using AI for isolated tasks — things we can hand off in one shot.
+And we avoid inviting it into the bigger work.
+Not because the model can’t help, but because the logistics are brutal.
+The friction is too high.
+It’s easier to do it ourselves.

+**That’s why we want to shift things to the right.**

-The goal is to **build systems where more of that thinking happens inside the loop**.
+To do that, to make the whole projects tractable, you need to build scaffolding to carry memory, structure, and priorities forward — not just to make the next prompt easier.
+The goal is to **build systems where thinking happens inside the loop**.

 You’ve seen what happens when a brain joins the process — when it has the right inputs, at the right time, and can reason from them.